How broad-minded Dubai can inspire the Indian state of Assam

 And the recently announced Tata Electronics’ $3 billion semiconductor unit in Jagiroad fuels the resolve to launch more ambitious investment and tourism projects.

-Bimal Borah, Assam’s Minister of Industries and Commerce and Public Enterprises, and Cultural Affairs, recently led a high-level delegation in Dubai as part of their plans to promote Assam and attract global investors.
+Bimal Borah, Assam’s Minister of Industries and Commerce and Public Enterprises, and Cultural Affairs, recently led a high-level delegation to Dubai as part of their plans to promote Assam and attract global investors.

 The minister, along with a few government officials, also visited the headquarters of DP World and Transworld Group and invited the two Dubai-based multinational giants to Advantage Assam 2.0, a global investment summit which will be held in Guwahati on February 25 and 26.